Startup studios go Hollywood as CAA launches Creative Labs

 So in 2015, when the capital crunch in startupland was beginning to take hold, Yanover and his team decided to build a startup foundry model that could incubate and spin out companies with fully baked products.

-In a sign of both the globalization of the entertainment business and the tech industry, the new studio will be based in Vancouver and includes backing from large Canadian and UK-based media industry players like Entertainment One, Boat Rocker Entertainment and The Telegraph Media Group.
+In a sign of both the globalization of the entertainment business and the tech industry, the new studio will be based in Vancouver and includes backing from large Canadian and UK-based media industry players like Entertainment One, Boat Rocker Media (through its venture arm) and The Telegraph Media Group.

 “Vancouver we picked for a couple of very clear reasons,” says Creative Labs co-founder, Leonard Brody, a Canadian serial entrepreneur and investor.
 “It had a very strong developer base that was more loyal and [is] less troublesome keeping talent than you would see in other hubs… [and] you have this real deep strength around project management and product management.”

-Note: [Update: This story has been updated to correct the identification of investor Boat Rocker Media, not Boat Rocker Entertainment as was originally indicated.]Featured Image: David Wall Photo/Getty Images